 A. Increase in Capacity or Name Change.

-(1) During the license period, a licensee may not increase capacity, change its name, or change the name under which the program is doing business, without the Department's approval.
-When there is a change of program ownership or a change of location, the licensee shall submit a new application and written request for a new license and an application fee, as established in Regulation .07A(3) of this chapter to the Department.
+(1) During the license period, a licensee may not increase capacity, change its name, or change the name under which the program is doing business without the Department's approval.
+When there is a change of program ownership or a change of location, the licensee shall submit a new application and written request for a new license with an application fee, as established in Regulation .04A(2) of this chapter to the Department.

-(2) Sale, Transfer, or Lease of a Facility.
+(2) Sale, Transfer, or Lease of a Center.

-(a) If a sale, transfer, or lease of a facility causes a change in the person or persons who control or operate the assisted living program, the assisted living program shall be considered a new program and the licensee shall apply for a new license and conform to all regulations applicable at the time of transfer of operations.
+(a) If a sale, lease or any other transaction causes a change in the individual or individuals who control or operate the center, the center shall be considered a new program and the new owner-operator shall apply for a new license and conform to all regulations applicable at the time of transfer of operations.

-(b) The transfer of any stock which results in a change of the person or persons who control the program or the transfer of any stock in excess of 25 percent of the outstanding stock, constitutes a sale.
+(b) The transfer of any stock which results in a change of the individual or individuals who control the program or the transfer of any stock in excess of 25 percent of the outstanding stock constitutes a sale.

-(c) For the purposes of Life Safety Code enforcement the program is considered an existing facility if it has been in continuous use as an assisted living program.
+(c) For the purposes of Life Safety Code enforcement, the program is considered an existing center if it has been in continuous use as an adult medical day program.